ANZCOR Guidelines

 Summary

-ANZCOR Guidelines 12.1 to 12.5 are provided to assist health professionals in the resuscitation of children.
+Australian and New Zealand Committee on Resuscitation (ANZCOR) Guidelines 12.1 to 12.5 are provided to assist health professionals in the resuscitation of children.
 Differences from the adult and newborn guidelines reflect differences in the causes of cardiorespiratory arrest in, and anatomy and physiology of newborns, older infants, children and adults.
-These guidelines draw from the Paediatric Life Support 2020 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations1 the development of which included representation from ANZCOR.
-The 2020 European Resuscitation Council Paediatric Life Support guidelines2, 2020 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Care3, previous Paediatric Life Support International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations4-6 statements and local practices have also been taken into account.
+These guidelines draw from the Paediatric Life Support 2025 International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations,1 the development of which included representation from ANZCOR.
+The 2025 European Resuscitation Council Paediatric Life Support guidelines,2 2025 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Care,3, 4 previous Paediatric Life Support International Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations5-25statements and local practices have also been considered.

 To whom does this guideline apply?

-This guideline applies to infants and children needing resuscitation but excludes resuscitation of newborns (see 12.1.2 for definitions).
+This guideline applies to infants and children needing resuscitation excluding resuscitation of newborns (Refer to ANZCOR Guideline 12.1.2 for definitions).

 Who is the audience for this guideline?